 Hemp is also a high-quality protein because of its ability to be digested with ease by the body.
 In 2010, a study was conducted to determine the plant’s protein digestibility-corrected amino acid score (or PDCAAS) which measures a food’s quality based on the number of amino acids it contains, as well as our ability to digest them.
 The study found that hemp protein's quality is "equal to or greater than certain grains, nuts, and some pulses."
 Good news for those trying to add a little extra protein to their diet in a way that’s also easy on the tummy.

-Hemp is Beneficial for Body Building
+Beneficial for Body Building

 Since hemp is a complete protein, it is the ideal supplement to include in your post workout snacks.
 Adding it to a smoothie, is a quick on-the-go way to ensure you continue to build muscle.
 If you have allergies that exclude other protein options such as dairy, eggs, gluten or soy for you, hemp is the ideal hypoallergenic protein choice.